hoggmania/PoV-keycloak-authentication-delegation/doc/README.md

 As for 1, it is preferable but I couldn't find any implementation that might be used.

-As for 2, it might be difficult to use and manage client side X.509 certificates.
+As for 2, it might be difficult to use and manage client side X.509 certificates even if these need not trusted certificates.
+Moreover, it seems not to specify how to prove possesion of the private key corresponding to the public key bound to the certificates in detail.

 As for 3, it might be difficult to make the browser conduct this protocol without modifying the browser itself (might be possible if using JavaScript sent from keycloak).